-To be eligible for the ACT Seniors Card you must be at least 60 years of age, a permanent resident of the territory and not involved in paid employment for any longer than 20 hours per week.
+To be eligible for the ACT Seniors Card you must be at least 62 years of age (although this is being lowered to 60 from July 2020), a permanent resident of the territory and not involved in paid employment for any longer than 20 hours per week.

 To obtain a card, simply make an application at ACT government public libraries, office of the Council on the Ageing, or the Hughes Community Centre.
 You cannot apply online in the ACT as you can in some other states.
 When applying, you will have to provide proof of ACT residency and your age.
 It then has to be witnessed by a staff member from the organisation where you are making the application.